 Coffee Hour: Coffee and conversation with residents of Clinton Crest.

 Immigrant and Migrant Ministry: “And when did we see You a stranger and welcome you?”(Matthew 25:38) Then he will answer them, “Truly I tell you, just as you did it to one of the least, you did it to me.”
 (Matthew 25:45) These words from scripture remind us of our call to be open and welcoming to immigrants because we were all immigrants at one time too.
-Throughout the Our Lady of the Lakes Community we have immigrants, many who have become citizens, living in our midst.
-They are people of great faith and deep devotion to Our Lady of Guadalupe.
-Many seek assistance to learn English, study for citizenship, or access help to navigate their new country at Literacy Volunteers Ontario-Yates.
-If you need help or would like to volunteer and would like to know more, visit the Literacy website at literacyvoc.org. or speak to Nancy Richardson or another member of this important ministry.
+Throughout the Our Lady of the Lakes Community we have immigrants, many wanting to become citizens, living in our midst.
+They are people of great faith and deep devotion.
+Many seek assistance to learn English and study for citizenship through Literacy Volunteers of Ontario-Yates.
+Another important way to help is to offer to get involved with the Alianza Agricola division of the Worker Justice Center of NY.
+Its other active programs include: human trafficking, domestic violence, legal education, worker advocacy, workplace safety and community engagement.

 Diocesan Social Ministry Conference Annually held each spring.
 2018 Diocesan SM Conference